Sales-Marketing AlignmentMagnetic Messaging FrameworkNarcissistic Marketing

 Why do sales and marketing always fight in B2B companies?

-Because both teams think they own "the story."
-Marketing because they own the brand.
-Sales because they own the customer relationship.
+Because both teams think they own 'the story' ... marketing because they own the brand, sales because they own the customer relationship.
 Neither owns it.
 The customer does.
-Marketing's job is to tell the customer's transformation story at scale.
-Sales' job is to involve themselves in each buyer's specific chapter of that story.
-When that division isn't decided, both teams produce their own version of "what we do" and the customer hears two stories.
+Marketing tells the customer's transformation story at scale.
+Sales involves themselves in each buyer's chapter of that story.
+When that division isn't decided, both teams produce their own version of 'what we do' and the customer hears two stories.

 What's the difference between sales-marketing alignment and story ownership?

 Alignment is process (shared dashboards, SLAs, MQL definitions).
-Story ownership is doctrine (whose job it is to tell what part of the customer's transformation).
+Story ownership is doctrine (whose job is it to tell what part of the customer's transformation).
 Most companies try to fix alignment problems with process.
 The actual problem is doctrine.
-Until you decide whose story it is and how the labor divides, the alignment meetings just paper over the gap.

 Who is Richard Harris and what is N.E.A.T.
 Selling?

 Register at https://us02web.zoom.us/meeting/register/7dW5dig0SzCke1YY7lFKww.
 The roundtable is a working session, not a webinar.
 Bring your homepage, your top sales deck, and one recent customer call transcript.
-Greg Rosner and Richard Harris will diagnose the story-ownership problem live with you and other founders.
+We'll diagnose the story-ownership problem live with you and other founders.

 Want this kind of thinking shipping for you?